Loading ...

 Summary

-As an employer, you are required by law to provide each member of your team with 28 annual leave days that are paid for.
-Despite this requirement, however, 2.2 million employees are not getting legal minimum holiday entitlement.
+As an employer, you are legally required to provide each team member with 28 paid annual leave days.
+However, 2.2 million employees do not receive the minimum legal holiday entitlement despite this obligation.

-While some employers break the law deliberately by imposing malpractices such as threats of employment termination upon targets not being met, others fall victim to inefficient processes.
-For the latter, the best solution is to adopt a holiday management system.
+While some employers deliberately break the law by imposing malpractices, such as threatening employment termination for unmet targets, others fall victim to inefficient processes.
+For the latter group, the best solution is to implement a holiday management system.

-Are you worried about your holiday-related compliance?
-Talk to us, we can help.
+Are you concerned about your holiday-related compliance?
+Reach out to us; we are here to help.

 Free trial